St Lucia in the Caribbean has a lot of different animals for such a small island including birds, mongoose, lizards and more.

 Does St Lucia Have Monkeys?

-Several monkeys were spotted in Monchy back in 2020.
+I found a news article that said several monkeys were spotted in Monchy back in 2020.
 The monkey species spotted were green monkeys and tufted capuchin monkeys.

-These monkeys have been spotted every now and again in St Lucia for the last 10 years however there isn’t an established population.
+Apparently, these monkeys have been spotted every now and again in St Lucia for the last 10 years however there isn’t an established population.

 This means that there is only a small number of monkeys on the island and the Forestry Department believes they live around Monchy in the north.